How To Use A VA Loan For An Investment Property

 The first step you’ll need to take before applying for a VA loan is to make sure you meet at least one of the following VA eligibility requirements:

-If you meet any of the above requirements – or you’re a surviving spouse who didn’t remarry before turning 57 or before December 16, 2003 – you should be eligible to apply and qualify for your Certificate of Eligibility (COE), which will prove that you’re eligible for a VA loan.
+If you meet any of the above requirements – or you’re a qualifying surviving spouse who didn’t remarry before turning 57 or before December 16, 2003 – you should be eligible to apply and qualify for your Certificate of Eligibility (COE), which will prove you’re eligible for a VA loan.

 2. Rent Out A Unit In Your Single-Family Home